BlackHC/chatplayground/README.md

 ## Installation

+### Node.JS

 To install Chat Playground, first, make sure you have Node.js installed.
 You can use `conda` to install Node.js as follows:

 ```
 conda install -c conda-forge nodejs
 ```

-Or, to install a specific version of Node.js (this one worked for me):
+Or, to install a specific version of Node.js (this one worked for me on my MacBook---so this will not work on Linux):

 ```
 conda install -c conda-forge nodejs=18.15.0=h26a3f6d_0
 ```

+### Chat Playground

 Once Node.js is installed, you can install Chat Playground using `pip` or `pipx` (if you have nodejs available in your base environment):